buptcozy/koordinator/docs/proposals/scheduling/20220701-schedule-gang.md

 <!--te-->

 ## Summary
 This proposal provides gang mechanism for the scheduler to control pods binding opportunity.
-User can declare a resource- collection-minimum number, only when assigned-resources reach the given limitation can trigger the binding.
+User can declare a resource-collection-minimum number, only when assigned-resources reach the given limitation can trigger the binding.
 We provide `strict-mode` and `non-strict-mode` to control the resource-accumulation-process by a configuration.
 We also provide a two-level gang description for better matching the real scenario, which is different from community.

 ## Motivation
 In AI scenarios, lots of jobs need gang scheduling.
 The community have lots of related implements such `coescheduling` or `vocalno`.